volcanicminds/playbook/company-growth.md

 As you probably know, SMART is a mnemonic acronym that can be used to drive the main objectives which stands for ***S***_pecific_ ***M***_easurable_ ***A***_chievable_ ***R***_easonable_ ***T***_ime-bound_.

-These are the goals we have set for the current year (2023):
+This is a list of goals set for the current year (2023) by the company:

 - Increase sales by 25% by the end of Q4 through targeted marketing campaigns.

-- Increase website traffic by 50% over the next months (max 6) through a combination of SEO strategies, social media advertising, and email marketing campaigns.
+- Increase website traffic by 50% by the end of Q3 through a combination of SEO strategies, social media advertising, and email marketing campaigns.
 - Launch a new tailor-made service line dedicated to Corporate within the next 12 months, generating at least 15% of total earnings within the first year of launch.
+- Diversify the business by going from a few customers to several customers, reducing the weight of each one to less than 20% of the total expected turnover.
 - Identify and initiate at least one new social project to support in Q3 and Q4 periods.
 - Conduct a study on the applicability of AI in our existing (open/closed) projects and explore opportunities for re-engineering them as white label services.
 - Develop and implement a robust internship and stages program by the end of Q3 to attract and nurture top talent.
+- Increase the number of collaborators by 33% in this year.

 ## Work for equity